dimak01/sharp-bridge/README.md

 ### Coverage Report

-Automated coverage reports are published to GitHub Pages.
-Enable Pages in the repository settings with `gh-pages` as the deployment branch.
+Automated coverage reports are published to GitHub Pages using the workflow in `.github/workflows/ci.yml`.
+In the repository settings, choose **GitHub Actions** as the Pages source.
 After the CI workflow runs, view the latest report at:

 ```
 https://<OWNER>.github.io/<REPO>/